 A leading building maintenance company in Nottingham has been forced to close due to mounting financial pressures.

-Ian McCulloch and Dean Watson from Begbies Traynor were appointed joint administrators of GM Environmental Services Limited on February 17, 2017.
+Ian McCulloch and Dean Watson from Begbies Traynor were appointed joint administrators of GM Environmental Services Limited on February 17, 2017, through Real Business Rescue - part of Begbies Traynor Group.

 Despite attempts to source additional funding and secure a buyer for the business, increasing creditor pressure ultimately ruled out the possibility of the business being saved.